iceriverdog/myfabricsamples/off_chain_data/README.md

 `BlockProcessing.js` runs as a daemon and pulls each block in order from the BlockMap.
 It then uses the read-write set of that block to extract the latest key value data and store it in the database.
-The configuration blocks of mychannel did not any data to the database because the blocks did not contain a read-write set.
+The first four configuration blocks of `mychannel` did not any data to the database because the blocks did not contain a read-write set.

 The channel event listener also writes metadata from each block to a log file defined as channelid_chaincodeid.log.
 In this example, events will be written to